gerardog/gsudo/docs/docs/usage/powershell.md

 ## Known Issues:

 - Do not install PowerShell as a .Net global tool (i.e. with `dotnet tool install --global PowerShell`), because it uses a shim tool with [issues](https://github.com/PowerShell/PowerShell/issues/11747).
-Install with `choco install pwsh`, `winget install Microsoft.PowerShell` or any [other method](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) instead.
+Install with any [other official method](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) instead, or with `choco install pwsh`, `winget install Microsoft.PowerShell`.